Bennett University B.Design Admissions 2025

 Also Read:

 There is no defined syllabus for NID-Mains/Studio, since this is a personality test of an individual to understand the mindset towards surrounding opportunities, people interactions and contribution to challenges of people in everyday life.
+Students need to effectively prepare for Model Making and Material Handling section for NID studio Test.

 Material Understanding is one of the most crucial important skills tested in the Studio-Test.
 It evaluates the understanding of awareness of an individual to surrounding products, manufacturing processes and frugal innovations (Jugaad)